xzackli/ReferenceImplementations.jl/docs/src/index.md

 end

 # fake fast implementation
+function f(x)
-f(x) = sin(x)
+    return sin(x)
+end

 @time @slow f(1.0)
 @time f(1.0)
 ```

-The function definition `func(args...) = ...` prefaced by [`@slowdef`](@ref) is replaced with `func(::Slow.SlowImplementation, args...) = ...`.
+The function definition `func(args...)` prefaced by [`@slowdef`](@ref) is replaced with signature `func(::Slow.SlowImplementation, args...)`.
 This is a shortcut for a common Julia multimethod pattern, where different implementations dispatch on the first argument.
 I think the magic number here is two (fast and slow) -- if you have three implementations, you should probably just define your own multimethod type.
 This macro can help with development too -- one common pattern of writing code is to (first) make it correct and (then) make it fast.
 By keeping separate fast and [`@slow`](@ref) implementations, one can more easily resist premature optimization and micro-optimizations.

 If you're using the slow version in a complicated expression, you should use the macro [`@slow`](@ref) like a function and wrap the function call in parentheses, i.e.